nopara73/ZeroLink/README.md

 ### CoinJoin

-[CoinJoin](https://bitcointalk.org/index.php?topic=279249.0) (CJ) was first detailed in 2013 by Gregory Maxwell on Bitcointalk.
-When multiple participants add inputs and outputs to a common CJ transaction, it confuses blockchain observers.
+[CoinJoin](https://bitcointalk.org/index.php?topic=279249.0) was first detailed in 2013 by Gregory Maxwell on Bitcointalk.
+When multiple participants add inputs and outputs to a common CoinJoin transaction, it confuses blockchain observers.
 [![Wikipedia: CoinJoin](https://upload.wikimedia.org/wikipedia/en/thumb/f/f0/CoinJoinExample.svg/640px-CoinJoinExample.svg.png)](https://en.wikipedia.org/wiki/CoinJoin)

 A stronger variant is, if the non-change outputs have the same value, no one can tell which input was intended to fund which of these non-change outputs.

-When multiple participants add inputs to a common CJ transaction and some of the outputs have the same value no one can tell which input was intended to fund which of these outputs.
+When multiple participants add inputs to a common CoinJoin transaction and some of the outputs have the same value no one can tell which input was intended to fund which of these outputs.
 CoinJoin based privacy techniques are the most Blockchain space efficient, therefore they are the cheapest on-chain solutions.
 The limiting factor of CoinJoin's anonimity set is the [maximum standard transaction size](https://bitcoin.stackexchange.com/a/35882/26859), in which case it goes approximately [from 350 to 470](https://bitcoin.stackexchange.com/questions/57073/what-is-the-maximum-anonimity-set-of-a-coinjoin-transaction/57091).
 Altough it can be surpassed, as Maxwell notes:
 > If you can build transactions with m participants per transaction you can create a sequence of m*3 transactions which form a three-stage [switching network](https://en.wikipedia.org/wiki/Clos_network) that permits any of m^2 final outputs to have come from any of m^2 original inputs (e.g. using three stages of 32 transactions with 32 inputs each 1024 users can be joined with a total of 96 transactions).
 This allows the anonymity set to be any size, limited only by participation.